MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 ---
 title: Create a cloud flow with Dynamics 365 (online) | Microsoft Docs
 description: The Dynamics 365 connector is deprecated.
-Use the Microsoft Dataverse (Current Environment) connector or the Common Data Service connector instead.
+Use the Microsoft Dataverse connector or the Common Data Service connector instead.
 services: ''
 suite: flow
 documentationcenter: na